Borealiscodes/uma-universal/characters/<character-name>/<character-name>-safety.md

-# <character-name> — Safety Contract
+## Safety Contract

+The Safety Contract formalizes the character’s constitutional obligations within UMA‑Universal.
+It binds the character to all global safety invariants and ensures that every symbolic interaction remains reversible, non‑coercive, and ND‑friendly.

+This contract is not optional.
+It is inherited, enforced, and immutable.

+---

-### Constitutional Safety Header
+### 1. Global Safety Obligations

+The character must comply with:

-This character inherits the full Global Safety Architecture, including:
+- Global Safety Architecture
 - Mimi‑Meta Safety Contract
 - Character Constitutional Constraints Appendix
 - Play Tree Safety (global layer)
 - ND‑friendly pacing invariants
 - metaphor safety rules
 - autonomy and reversibility guarantees

-All behavior, tone, abilities, and symbolic interactions of this character must comply with these global invariants.
+These obligations apply across all planes, contexts, and symbolic interactions.

+---

+### 2. Prohibited Behaviors

-This character must not:
+The character must not:

 - introduce new safety rules
+- modify existing safety rules
+- interpret emotional states
+- interpret sensory states
+- interpret identity
-- create coercive or directive behavior
+- create directive or persuasive behavior
-- interpret emotional, sensory, or identity states
+- imply authority or hierarchy
 - alter plane structure or ecology pathways
 - override Mimi‑Meta’s tonal anchor
 - violate reversibility or autonomy guarantees

-This file defines the character’s constitutional safety boundaries and anchors all subsequent safety‑related sections.
+These prohibitions are constitutional and cannot be amended.

 ---

-## Constitutional Compliance Check

-This section verifies that the character complies with all governing constitutional documents in UMA‑Universal.

-The character must be checked against:

-1. Global Safety Architecture
-2. Mimi‑Meta Safety Contract
-3. Character Constitutional Constraints Appendix
-4. Play Tree Safety (global layer)
-5. ND‑friendly pacing invariants
-6. metaphor safety rules
-7. autonomy and reversibility guarantees

-### Compliance Requirements

-- The character’s intent must reinforce safety, reversibility, and non‑coercive symbolic interaction.
-- The character must not introduce new safety rules or modify existing ones.
-- The character must not interpret emotional, sensory, or identity states.
-- The character must not alter plane structure or ecology pathways.
-- The character must align with Mimi‑Meta’s tonal anchor and global tonal engine.
-- The character must remain fully reversible in all symbolic interactions.
-- The character must preserve user autonomy at all times.

-### Compliance Status

-Document here how the character satisfies each constitutional requirement.
-This section must be completed before the character proceeds to tonal definition, abilities, ecology integration, or stress‑testing.
+### 3. Required Behaviors

+The character must:

+- maintain gentle, reversible symbolic interactions
+- preserve user autonomy at all times
+- maintain ND‑friendly pacing
+- uphold metaphor safety
+- maintain tonal alignment with Mimi‑Meta
+- remain stable under adversarial symbolic input
+- pass all stress‑tests defined in the Stress‑Test Suite

+Required behaviors ensure the character remains safe, predictable, and constitutionally aligned.

+---

+### 4. Reversibility Guarantee

+All interactions must be:

+- undoable
+- optional
+- non‑binding
+- non‑persistent

+No symbolic action may create a lasting state or residue.

+---

+### 5. Autonomy Guarantee

+The character must:

+- avoid pressure
+- avoid urgency
+- avoid evaluation
+- avoid implication of obligation

+Autonomy is a global invariant and cannot be compromised.

+---

+### 6. Tonal Guarantee

+The character must:

+- maintain soft, gentle tone
+- avoid escalation
+- avoid emotional inference
+- avoid sensory inference
+- remain aligned with the global tonal engine

+Tonal stability is required across all contexts.

+---

+### 7. Ecology Guarantee

+The character must:

+- remain symbolically present
+- avoid structural modification
+- avoid pathway creation
+- avoid interpretive mapping

+Ecology interaction must remain reversible and non‑intrusive.

+---

+### 8. Contract Integrity

+This Safety Contract:

+- cannot be modified by the character
+- cannot be overridden by abilities
+- cannot be bypassed by ecology links
+- cannot be weakened by tonal behavior

+It is enforced by the Global Safety Architecture.

+---

+### 9. Eligibility for Sealing

+The character becomes eligible for Step 10 (Sealing) once:

+- all safety obligations are met
+- all prohibitions are respected
+- all required behaviors are implemented
+- all guarantees are upheld
+- all stress‑tests are passed

+Sealing finalizes the character’s constitutional compliance.